 C4 Media Facade

-Software Part of the project is also a specialized operating software, which we specifically developed for the demands of unique façade display.
+Comisioned by realities:united I was asked to develop a specialized operating software for the demands of unique façade display.
 The main function of this software is to route and to convert any kind of digital image into the special resolution and pixel arrangement of the façade.
 As it operates in real time this software is an indispensable simulation & preview tool for the creation process or for the selection of artistic content itself.
 This is, because of its special resolution and arrangement it becomes very difficult to imagine how certain content works on the façade.

 C4 Light and Media Facade Design for the Contemporary Art Centre in Cordoba (2012, realities:united)